syncfusion-content/javascript-docs/js/Grid/Row.md

 });

 function detailGridData(e) {
-	// Here you can get the parent details from “data”.
+	// Here you can get the parent details from "data".
 EmployeeID is the unique column value in parent row. var filteredData = e.data["EmployeeID"];
 	// the datasource "window.ordersView" is referred from 'http://js.syncfusion.com/demos/web/scripts/jsondata.min.js'
 	var data = ej.DataManager(window.ordersView).executeLocal(ej.Query().where("EmployeeID", "equal", parseInt(filteredData), true).take(5)); // form the query to filter the detail row data by using EmplooyeeID column value.